 Solution No.4: Lock the Auto Focus

-There are many great features on Camera app of the iPhone.
+There are many great features on the Camera app of the iPhone.
 One of them is Auto Focus and Auto Exposure lock (AE/AF Lock).
 This feature can help when your iPhone camera won’t focus.
-All you have to do is, tapping on the object you want to focus for a few seconds until you see the small yellow “AE/AF Lock” box.
+All you have to do is, tapping on the object you want to focus on for a few seconds until you see the small yellow “AE/AF Lock” box.
 This feature will keep the object to stay focus even though the iPhone is moving around.